vumichien/cocoindex/docs/docs/about/contributing.md

 ## How to Contribute
 - If you decide to work on an issue, unless the PR can be sent immediately (e.g. just a few lines of code), we recommend you to leave a comment on the issue like **`I'm working on it`**  or **`Can I work on this issue?`** to avoid duplicating work.
 - For larger features, we recommend you to discuss with us first in our [Discord server](https://discord.com/invite/zpA9S2DR7s) to coordinate the design and work.
-- Our [Discord server](https://discord.com/invite/zpA9S2DR7s) are constantly open.
+- Our [Discord server](https://discord.com/invite/zpA9S2DR7s) is constantly open.
 If you are unsure about anything, it is a good place to discuss!
 We'd love to collaborate and will always be friendly.

 ## Start hacking!
 Setting Up Development Environment
-Following the steps below to get cocoindex build on latest codebase locally - if you are making changes to cocoindex funcionality and want to test it out.
+Follow the steps below to get cocoindex built on the latest codebase locally - if you are making changes to cocoindex functionality and want to test it out.

 -   🦀 [Install Rust](https://rust-lang.org/tools/install)